Channel-iron deposits: Age

-No clear geochronological data exist for CIDs, as no radioisotope methods are applicable to directly date CID deposits.
-Palynological data do exist but cannot constrain ages sufficiently beyond centring on the Middle Miocene.
+Goethite and hematite (U-Th)/He geochronology yields ages between ca. 18 to 4 Ma for the ferruginization of the Yandi and Robe River CIDs.
+Although these ages agree with the generally accepted Miocene model age for the formation of the western Australian CIDs, some researchers have questioned the validity of these ages on the basis of the authors' geologic sampling and statistical treatment of their data.

+Palynological data are available and also generally support a middle Miocene age.

 Formation mechanism

 The source of iron for the CIDs is believed to be a Miocene aged iron-rich soils which developed upon a palaeosurface (since eroded) which developed in the Early Miocene during hot, humid conditions.

 The erosion of this ferritic palaeosurface in the Mid Miocene transported of the iron-rich soils into the palaeodrainage system, where the iron became consolidated within the existing river courses.

 The river beds were at the time a rich humic swamp with thick vegetation, and accumulation of peats or thick detrital vegetation.
 Most CIDs are underlain by organic-rich clays and/or Miocene aged lignite.
 The iron became fixed in place in the river channels and gradually replaced the existing humic material via replacement with goethite.